fatih/vim-go-tutorial/README.md

 `motion` is used under the hood for his operation

 Open `main.go` and move to the top of the file.
 In `normal` mode, type `]]` and see what happens.
-You'll se that you jumped to the `main()` function.
+You'll see that you jumped to the `main()` function.
 Another `]]` will jump to `Bar()` If you hit `[[` it'll jump back to the `main()` function.

 `]]` and `[[` also accepts `counts`.
-For example if you move to the top again and hit `3]]` you'll see that it'll jump the third functon in the source file.
+For example if you move to the top again and hit `3]]` you'll see that it'll jump the third function in the source file.
 And going forward, because these are valid motions, you can apply operators to it as well!